 It will provide opportunity to:

-- observe the interaction and communication between patients and heath care professionals
+Orientate to the clinical environment and observe interaction and communication between patients and heath care professionals

 Integration of Patients

 This week exposes students to people living with conditions that they may come across in all core areas of physiotherapy.
 This links to work carried out in other level 4 modules where the assessment and treatment of specific conditions is investigated at a foundation level.